-Our ability to maintain profitability is dependent upon our ability to continue successfully commercializing our products and any products and future product candidates, if approved, that we may develop or acquire in the future.
+Our ability to maintain profitability is dependent upon our ability to continue successfully commercializing our products and any products that we may acquire in the future.
 Our failure to do so successfully could impair our growth strategy and plans and could have a material adverse effect on our business, financial position, and operating results.

-Our ability to maintain profitability depends upon our ability to realize the full commercial potential of our products and to commercialize successfully any other products and future product candidates, if approved, that we may develop, in-license or acquire in the future.
+Our ability to maintain profitability depends upon our ability to realize the full commercial potential of our products and to commercialize successfully any other products that we may in-license or acquire in the future.
 Our ability to generate revenue from our current or future products depends on a number of factors, including our ability to:

-- realize a commercially viable price for our products; - manufacture commercial quantities of our products at acceptable cost levels; - sustain a commercial organization capable of sales, marketing and distribution for the products we sell; - obtain coverage and adequate reimbursement from third parties, including government payors; and comply with existing and changing laws and regulations that apply to the pharmaceutical industry, including opioid manufacturers, and to our products specifically, including FDA post-marketing requirements.
+- realize a commercially viable price for our products; - manufacture commercial quantities of our products at acceptable cost levels; - sustain a commercial organization capable of sales, marketing and distribution for the products we sell; - obtain coverage and adequate reimbursement from third parties, including government payors; - acquire new products, or develop new indications or line extensions for existing products, in the event that revenues from our existing products are impacted by price controls, loss of intellectual property exclusivity or competition; and - comply with existing and changing laws and regulations that apply to the pharmaceutical industry, including opioid manufacturers, and to our products specifically, including FDA post-marketing requirements.